digitalcredentials/dcc-members-oidf/README.md

 The terraform configuration in this repository uses the terraform *backend* to store the current state of the DCC terraform deployment in an S3 bucket, so it can be shared by all developers.

-You can do the same by creating an S3 bucket and setting the *backend* property in [main.tf](./main.tf) to point to your new S3 bucket.
+If you are setting up a brand new registry (running instance of this repository), you can do the same by creating an S3 bucket and setting the *backend* property in [main.tf](./main.tf) to point to your new S3 bucket.

 Alternatively, you can remove the backend property from main.tf and terraform will track your state locally.